 Scientists at NOAA’s Northeast Fisheries Science Center estimate the abundance of summer flounder using data collected during their annual bottom trawl surveys, along with data from state- and university-run surveys.

 The summer flounder stock declined to record lows in the late 1980s and early 1990s.
 With improved reproduction and survival rates and sustainable fishing pressure, spawning stock biomass (a measure of the amount of summer flounder able to reproduce) has increased substantially.
-In the 2011 assessment, scientists estimated spawning stock biomass to be 60,238 metric tons in 2010, just above the target level of 60,074 metric tons.
+Based on the latest stock assessment (2013) summer flounder are not overfished and the estimated spawning stock biomass is 51,238 metric tons, 82 percent of the target level of 62,394 metric tons.

 Management allows a portion of the annual summer flounder catch quota to be set aside to fund cooperative research projects (conducted jointly by scientists and fishermen) to further our understanding of the summer flounder fishery.